 Environmental Leadership and Training Initiative

-In April 2006 the Environmental Leadership and Training Initiative (ELTI)—http://elti.yale.edu—was launched, thanks to a generous grant from the Arcadia Fund, a charitable fund of Lisbet Rausing and Peter Baldwin.
-For the execution of the project, YSE has partnered with more than twenty organizations, including universities, research institutes, government ministries, NGOs, and community organizations, in tropical countries around the globe.
-ELTI’s mission is to train and support people from all sectors and backgrounds to restore and conserve tropical forest landscapes using strategies that support biodiversity and livelihoods.
-Through complementary, applied, and action-oriented training and leadership support, ELTI strives to accelerate on-the-ground conservation and restoration results with the people who manage and influence tropical forest landscapes.
+In April 2006 YSE launched the Environmental Leadership and Training Initiative (ELTI)—http://elti.yale.edu—thanks to a generous grant from the Arcadia Fund, a charitable fund of Lisbet Rausing and Peter Baldwin.
+ELTI’s mission is to cultivate the capacity of people from all sectors and backgrounds to restore and conserve tropical forest landscapes using strategies that support biodiversity and livelihoods.
+Through complementary, applied, and action-oriented training and follow-up leadership support, ELTI strives to accelerate on-the-ground conservation and restoration actions with the people who depend upon and govern tropical forest landscapes.
+ELTI’s training program includes place-based, experiential field courses with partners in five primary countries and online courses based out of YSE for a global audience.
+To date, ELTI has trained more than 5,000 leaders around the globe through more than 200 training events.
+The ELTI team has also facilitated 323 events with alumni of ELTI courses, who include farmers, practitioners, and decision makers in tropical forest landscapes, as part of ELTI’s effort to facilitate application of knowledge learned.